 As an international company, one of our most important aspects is that international collaboration is supported to avoid functional silos and to secure knowledge sharing across our company sections.
 We find it essential that all employees understand, pay attention to, and are honest about risks, gaps, and potential areas of improvement.
 This is important to ensure our business development happens responsibly.
 Ethical trade responsibilities, in addition to our sustainability due diligence procedures, are outlined in the ITP Group Organizational Chart including Ethical Trade Responsibilities and our ITP Group Sustainability Strategy.
 This can be found on our website.
-While some responsibility subjects presented in our organizational chart are already included in our activity plans, other subjects are examples of future topics we aim to further develop.
+While some responsibility subjects presented in our organizational chart are already included in our activity plans.